NathanPalmer410/NathanPalmer410/README.md

 ## Hi there

-Statistic student at BYU Provo\n
+Statistic student at BYU Provo

-#19 Years old\n
+19 Years old

-#Used to know every captial of every country in the world!\n
+Used to know every captial of every country in the world!